Carmel McQueen: Storylines

 Carmel later finds out that Mercedes, Myra and Phoebe may have killed Sonny.
 They all go to the lake to pay their respects but are stunned as the car is removed from the lake.
 Carmel finds evidence of Sonny threatening the McQueen's before his disappearance which also holds something to release Theresa from prison.
 She throws away the evidence, and Myra is shocked by what she has done.
 Carmel finds the phone and takes it to the police.
-Theresa is later released, and she goes into labor.
+Theresa is later released, and she goes into labour.
 Carmel takes Kathleen-Angel to see Myra Pocahontas but she is upset to let her go.
 Theresa and Carmel begin fighting over Kathleen-Angel and Myra-Pocahontas, and Theresa suspects that she has spiked her drink.
 It is later revealed that Phoebe is causing Theresa's problems as she is with Sonny.
 Carmel then visits Nana in hospital as Sonny tried to murder Nana.
 Myra thinks that Carmel is causing Theresa problems, and asks her to leave.
 Carmel refuses to do so, and Phoebe puts a social services leaflet in her bag.
 Theresa is outraged that Carmel did this and attacks her, leading to a catfight.
 Myra is angry with Carmel and tells her to leave the family.
 Phoebe makes up that Theresa had put the leaflet in her bag, and she has to leave the village with Kathleen-Angel.
 Carmel accepts and flees the village.
 She is pulled over by Sonny and is stunned to see him.
 Sonny requests to see Kathleen-Angel and Carmel says no. Sonny finds out that Carmel has used a doll instead of taking Kathleen-Angel.
 It turns out that when Phoebe told Carmel her story, Carmel decided to trick Sonny by leaving Kathleen-Angel at home.
 Sonny is outraged and throws Carmel into his car and drives off.
 Carmel later escapes the car when Sonny stops and takes her out and finds out that she had removed her engagement ring and he is enraged by this.
 Carmel pushes Sonny over and flees.
 Myra and Mercedes find out that Sonny is back, and try to find Carmel.
 Carmel later trips over, and drops her heeled shoe.
 She is unaware that Sonny is right behind her, and he lifts the heeled shoe.
 She is later unseen by the tree she was standing near.
 Only a massive log is in her place.